 In Humboldt Redwoods State Park near the town of Pepperwood is a swath of ancient redwoods so dense that it seems impenetrable (pictured).
 Abundant fog nurtures the lush ferns and sorrel that cover the ground.
 The Eel River runs turquoise nearby.
 Save the Redwoods League has been protecting this park’s forest piece by piece since 1921, safeguarding an area that today is the size of four Manhattan islands.
 Last month, we purchased another piece near this incredible ancient grove for later donation to the park.
 Learn more about this purchase.

 It can be a long, winding even stressful drive to Stout Grove in Jedediah Smith Redwoods State Park at the northernmost tip of California.
 But it only takes moments to be completely at peace here.
 Step into this cathedral-like stand, and you’ll gaze upon immense redwood columns rising to a canopy that filters the sunlight.
 A thick carpet of needles and ferns traps every sound, creating remarkable silence.
-This magical space will suffer unless we take care of the land and waterways around this park.
-Learn how you can help.

 Unless we take care of the land and waterways around Jedediah Smith Redwoods State Park, the amazing 2,000 year-old giants at Stout Grove and other parts of the park will suffer.
 The streams running through the Mill Creek property just south of the park should nurture Stout Grove and imperiled salmon, but they’ve been damaged by 100 years of logging.
 See how Save the Redwoods League and California State Parks are restoring Mill Creek’s waterways.